 1. Save 40% to 50% of your paycheck.

 If you're just starting out in the workforce, "keep living like a student," Jeff White, a financial analyst with FitSmallBusiness.com, says.
 Which means, yes, try to set aside almost half of your income.
 Saving is important, but you'll also want to ...

 Because, let's face it, these days, it's pretty much impossible to nickel-and-dime your way to a $1 million.

 Take that 40% to 50% of your paycheck and "invest [it] into more than one source," White says.
 That includes stocks, bonds, real estate and mutual funds.
 But if you're already overwhelmed (we get it: investing is terrifying) ...

 There are plenty of investing apps out there that can get you started.
-Some apps, like Betterment and Wealthfront, are robo-advisers, while others serve as online investment brokers.
+Some apps, like Betterment and Wealthfront, are robo-advisors, while others serve as online investment brokers.
 Think Robinhood and Stash.
 And then there's Acorns, which lets you invest your spare change.

 We're talking IRAs and 401(k) plans.
 These funds are essential for a stable retirement.
 But the tax penalties associated with early withdrawls should dissuade you from tapping that money for non-emergencies.
 In other words, "you don't feel the temptation of diving into those accounts just to go to Disney World," White says.

 If your employer matches up to a certain amount, well, that's the amount you should deposit into the fund each paycheck.
 Otherwise, you're basically leaving free money on the table.